julien-blanchard/phishy-phishy/README.md

 # :fish: :fish: **Phishy Phishy!**

+*Disclaimer: The code that you'll find in this repository, as well as this README file, were created and written by me.
+No AI was used.*

 **Phishy Phishy!** is a simple library for the scraping of phishing websites.
 Its purpose is to help cybersecurity students and researchers create datasets that they can train various machine learning models on.

 ![alt text](https://github.com/julien-blanchard/phishy-phishy/blob/main/images/phishyphishy.png "Image")